atmire/RIOXX/README.md

 As an administrator, navigate to the standard DSpace administrator page "Registries >> Metadata".
 On this page, you should be able to see the new RIOXX metadata schema.
 When clicking on the link, you should see the different fields in the metadata schema.
 This new registry shouldn't be empty.

-## Submission forms based on @mire template <a name="Submission-forms-template"></a>##
+## Submission forms based on Atmire template <a name="Submission-forms-template"></a>##

-This verification assumes that you have modified your input-forms.xml based on @mire's template on Github:
+This verification assumes that you have modified your input-forms.xml based on Atmire's template on Github:

 [https://github.com/atmire/RIOXX/compare/rc1...master](https://github.com/atmire/RIOXX/compare/rc1...master)